 Singapore energy-saving firm wins S$45m KKR investment

-[SINGAPORE] KKR & Co is buying a stake of as much as S$45 million in Barghest Building Performance, a Singapore provider of energy saving solutions, in the private equity firm's first impact investment globally.
+KKR & Co is buying a stake of as much as S$45 million in Barghest Building Performance (BBP), a Singapore provider of energy saving solutions, in the private equity firm's first impact investment globally.

 Global private private equity firms including KKR, TPG and Bain Capital LP have been pushing into impact investing, the idea of seeking both financial return and social benefit.
 KKR is currently raising funds for investments with this purpose as well as several other strategies, it said on its October earnings call.